Privoce/vocechat-doc/docs/faq.md

 VoceChat sending files requires uploading the file(s) first:

 :::tip Tip
-Check [swagger](/api-doc)to see the API details, also, all API involved requires the user's session token to be passed through header: `x-api-key`.
+Check [swagger](/api-doc) to see the API details, also, all API involved requires the user's session token to be passed through header: `x-api-key`.
 :::

 ### First step: prepare